• Skip to primary navigation

 • salt and pepper

-• 2 lbs lean ground beef (or sub ground chicken or turkey) (where to find meat you can trust)
+• 2 pounds lean ground beef (Sub: ground chicken or turkey)

 • 1 teaspoon garlic salt (Sub: 3/4 teaspoon garlic powder and 1/4 teaspoon salt)

-• 2 (15 oz) cans petite diced tomatoes, juices and all (Tip: Use fire-roasted tomatoes for more flavor.)
+• 2 (15-ounce) cans petite diced tomatoes, juices and all (Tip: Use fire-roasted tomatoes for more flavor.)

-• 2 (4 oz) cans diced green chiles, juices and all
+• 2 (4-ounce) cans diced green chiles, juices and all

 • Optional Toppings: Shredded cheese, crushed tortilla chips, diced avocado, salsa, sour cream or plain Greek yogurt, squeeze of fresh lime, red onion